 For nearly one hundred years the Sarjeant Gallery Te Whare o Rehua Whanganui, on behalf of the people of our city, has been building its collections of fine art and applied art objects.
 With a collection now numbering over 8,000 pieces, in all media, it is unrivalled in regional New Zealand and can be viewed in similar terms to the major municipal collections of Auckland, Wellington, Christchurch and Dunedin.
 The Collection is nationally significant due to its size and depth of content.
-Housed within one of the finest purpose-built art galleries in the country, the building and the Collection are inextricably linked and are a part of our national history.
+The Sarjeant Gallery itself is one of the finest purpose-built art galleries in the country, the building and the Collection are inextricably linked and are a part of our national history.

-The Redevelopment will see the construction of a new wing to the north of the existing gallery, honouring the memory of Sir Archie Te Atawhai Taiaroa.
-It will incorporate suitable storage for the Sarjeant’s nationally significant collection, improved education facilities, large exhibition spaces and spaces for retail and events.
-The original gallery, which has a Historic Places Trust Category 1 rating, a will be earthquake strengthened and restored, retaining its historic architectural features.
+The Redevelopment will see the construction of a new wing to the north (the rear face) of the existing gallery, honouring the memory of Sir Archie Te Atawhai Taiaroa.
+This space will be named Pataka o Sir Archie John Te Atawhai Taiaroa.
+It will incorporate suitable storage for the Sarjeant’s nationally significant collection, improved education facilities, large exhibition spaces and spaces for retail, events and a cafe.
+The original gallery, which has a Historic Places Trust Category 1 rating, a will be earthquake strengthened and restored, retaining its historic architectural features

-We are working to have funds raised by the end of 2017 enabling a start on construction in mid-2018.
-The construction phase includes restoration of the existing building and construction of a new wing will take up to two years.
-If everything goes to plan it will be completed in 2020/2021.
+It is planned that the construction will start in the last quarter of 2019.
+The construction phase includes restoration of the existing building and construction of a new wing and will take up to two years.
+If everything goes to plan it will be completed in late 2021.

-Enhanced retail, events spaces and other revenue generation opportunities will help to offset the potential costs.
+Enhanced retail, events spaces, a cafe and other revenue generation opportunities will help to offset the potential costs.
 Providing environmental control to protect the collection will bring additional energy costs; and the insurance costs of the building will increase.
 The on-going running costs have been accounted for in the Council’s 10 Year Plan.

 Heritage New Zealand (formerly the NZHPT) recognises the importance of the Sarjeant Gallery building, the part it plays in New Zealand’s and Whanganui’s cultural history and the need to ensure its longevity.
 They have expressed their support and agreement with the proposed redevelopment in a letter which accompanied the application to the Regional Museums Fund, and have renewed their support for the developed design plans both in letters to central government and in support of the Resource Consent application.